Use Nighttime Movement

 If you begin to recognize these patterns or similar ones in your sleep data, it may be a sign that nighttime movement is negatively impacting your sleep quality.

 For more information on the feature and how some of our users are making the most of it to introduce changes to their behavior and environment, please visit The Pulse Blog.

 Restless sleep is caused by a variety of factors, many of which are tied to our daily routines and habits.
 Some of these may include afternoon caffeine use (after 2 pm), poor sleep hygiene (e.g. sleeping in a room that is too hot, not dark enough, or compounded with outside noise), nighttime electronic use, or having a misaligned circadian rhythm due to shift work or jet lag.
 We suggest that you take these factors into consideration if you find yourself waking up to a Movement graph in the Oura app that reflects frequent nighttime activity and discover that your Sleep Score is being negatively impacted as a result.

 Restlessness may also be the result of underlying stress, anxiety, or pain.
 Stress and anxiety can keep your mind racing during a time when your body should be settling into a peaceful state of rest and recovery.

-If you have trouble falling asleep or suffer from insomnia, try taking a Moment prior to falling asleep.
+If you have trouble falling asleep or suffer from insomnia, try using the Moment feature (for Gen2 users) or the Explore tab (for Gen3 users) prior to falling asleep.
 Mindfulness meditation has been shown to bring your parasympathetic nervous system (relaxation response or “rest-and-digest” mode) into dominance, allowing your body to reach a calm state.
-It has also been proven to help properly regulate cortisol levels (the “fight-or-flight” hormone), stimulates melatonin release, and enhance theta-wave activity in the brain (brain waves that most commonly occur while you’re sleeping, dreaming, or in a deeply relaxed state).
+It has also been proven to help properly regulate cortisol levels (the “fight-or-flight” hormone), stimulate melatonin release, and enhance theta-wave activity in the brain (brain waves that most commonly occur while you’re sleeping, dreaming, or in a deeply relaxed state).